C3ETH/c3eth-template/README/en/README.md

 ## Publishing Your Site
 GitHub provides free and fast static hosting over SSL for personal, organization, or project pages directly from a GitHub repository via its GitHub Pages service and automating development workflows and build with GitHub Actions.

-When publishing your site its important to change your baseURL in your `config.tomol`. rename your baseURL with the value https://`YOUR_REPOSITORY`.github.io for your user repository.
+When publishing your site its important to change your baseURL in your `config.tomol` under `config/_default`.
+Rename your baseURL with the value /`YOUR_REPOSITORY`.github.io for your user repository.

+Navigate to your repositories setting and under the settings tab select `pages`.
+From there you will want to select the deployed `website` branch and click save.
+## Issue template Forums
+Issues can be used to send feedback to the team for further development.
+In the `config.tomol` under `congfig/_default` you will see a parameters section named `[params.ui.feedback]` with the enabled `true` by default.
+Note that there are two conditions for each button: a link for `no` and a link for `yes`.
+You can change the link to specifically use custom templates or leave them at the default prompting the user to choose a forum from the issue templates.

 ## Edit Website Documents